adosar/aidsorb/docs/source/tutorial.rst

             from aidsorb.utils import pcd_from_dir

-            # We add electronegativity as additional feature.
+            # Add electronegativity as additional feature.
             pcd_from_dir(
                 dirname='path/to/structures',
                 outname='path/to/pcd_data',